 October 1st les 100 B7

 Bromont Quebec.
 New England cyclocross loves Lyne Bessette (she's married to Tim Johnson after all).
 Last year she put on a ride around her home roads in southern Quebec.
 This year it's back using a Strava segment Gran Fondo format.
 That means the "racing" will be only on the timed segments along the course.
 Lowest cumulative time for the segments wins.
 Awards, raffle prizes & post race food at the finish.n 100km (62miles) 95% dirt/gravel road.
 C'est Bon!

 Randolph, VT.
 Short, hard, and very steep but worth the ride.
 Braintree Gap is one of the hardest climbs in New England.
-The route covers the 5 roads that cross Braintree Hill with 5k feet of climbing in only 35 miles.
+The route covers the 5 roads that cross Braintree Hill.
+3 different routes this year, either 18, 35, or 50 miles, all of them very climby.
 Strava segment KOM contest for the climbs.
-The Central VT Brewfest in at the finish.
-Each rider gets 2 beer tickets too!
-35 miles 80% dirt, Strava KOM contest.
+Post ride burgers & local beer.
+35/50 miles 80% dirt, Strava KOM contest.

 October 8th: The Kingdom Marathon

 Newport, VT.
 26.2 miles of dirt road goodness with Pie at the finish.
 Seriously, Pie, and pizza and Hill Farmstead beer!
 Plus prizes for top finishers 26.2 miles RACE 90% dirt